Please note The Blackford Trust is now closed - this page is retained for purely historic interest

-We are providing support towards the development of the farming business of Cyrenians Farm, a small community enterprise located just outside Edinburgh.
+We have provided support towards the development of the farming business of Cyrenians Farm, a small community enterprise located just outside Edinburgh.
 As well as growing delicious fruit and vegetables and cultivating livestock, the Farm is also home to a community of vulnerable young people, many with backgrounds of homelessness.

-We classify this as a social enterprise award.
+We classified this as a social enterprise award.
 For more on our interest in "social enterprise", see this page.

 Background to our partner (see also here and here)